 The research shows that competent performance in the use of information technology is essential to achieving better performance in today’s office of finance.
 Technology is central to the efficiency and smooth functioning of finance and accounting, so it’s essential that the office of finance have a high degree of competence with technology.
 Unfortunately, those skilled in accounting and financial analysis aren’t necessarily technology experts.
 And without a fundamental understanding of how the tools in use work, it can be difficult for a department to make good technology purchasing decisions or design technology-driven processes that enhance effectiveness.
 It may not even be able to use the technology assets it owns.

 Our research identifies a practical method for addressing this condition: having a recognized finance IT (FIT) group within the department that has a mandate to direct the use of IT in the department.
-Because the finance and accounting Ventana_Research_Benchmark_Research_Office_of_Finance_19_03_Finance_IT_Has_Positive_Impact_190906department should be a well-functioning numbers factory, it needs those well-versed in technology to take full advantage of the systems that are available.
+Because the finance and accounting department should be a well-functioning numbers factory, it needs those well-versed in technology to take full advantage of the systems that are available.
 The research identifies four examples where having a FIT group within the department has a material impact on the quality of the work performed.
 For example, 50 percent of the companies with a FIT group report that they perform financial analysis very well compared to 29 percent of those that lack one.
 We see this pattern across a range of functional areas: 48 percent of companies with a FIT group perform cost accounting very well compared to 20 percent of organizations without one.
 In budgeting and fiscal control, the comparison is 46 percent to 20 percent.
 And companies with FIT groups are better communicators: 60 percent of organizations with this capability provide timely information to the rest of the company compared to only one-third (32%) of those without it.

 Having a FIT capability will become even more essential as the pace of technology innovation in Finance accelerates in the coming decade.
 Technologies such as artificial intelligence, blockchain and the internet of things increasingly must be incorporated into core software applications such as ERP.
 To be effective, finance departments must adopt a “fast-follower” approach to technology adoption.
 Fast followers don’t operate at the bleeding edge of IT innovation, but they are poised to incorporate technology innovations as soon as they have proven to be practical.
 To make this a reality, it’s necessary to have a standing group with clout that stays abreast of relevant technologies and anticipates their introduction into departmental processes.